willasm/snipaway-snippets/README.md

 Access your [SnipAway](https://snipaway.futureglobe.de/) snippets from within Visual Studio Code.

-This is an unofficial extension for the SnipAway snippet management software.
+This is an unofficial extension for the SnipAway snippet management software from the developers at [Futureglobe](https://snipaway.futureglobe.de/).

+> Futureglobe is a software developing company from Germany.
+Our focus is developing great applications on a variety of platforms such as the pc, mac and mobile devices.
+We at Futureglobe place great value on the quality of our applications.
+That's why we keep developing amazing application since 2015.

 SnipAway is available for download from [https://snipaway.futureglobe.de/](https://snipaway.futureglobe.de/)

 ## Features
 - Insert SnipAway snippets into your code files
 - Create SnipAway snippets from selected text
+  - Automatically sets the code's language if SnipAway supports it (Defaults to `Text` if language is unknown)
 - Create SnipAway Web Link's from within Visual Studio Code
 - View SnipAway Web Link's from within Visual Studio Code
 - Does not require SnipAway software to be opened first to access your snippets